luapower/luastate/luastate.md

 state:pushthread(state)                 push a coroutine state:pushvalue(i)                      push value in stack at i __stack / write / tables__
-state:settable(i)                       t[k] = v, where t at i, v at top, k at top-1 state:setfield(i, k)                    t[k] = v, where t at i, v at top state:rawset(i)                         as settable() but does raw assignment
+state:createtable(narr, nrec)           push a new empty table with preallocations state:newtable()                        push a new empty table state:settable(i)                       t[k] = v, where t at i, v at top, k at top-1 state:setfield(i, k)                    t[k] = v, where t at i, v at top state:rawset(i)                         as settable() but does raw assignment